soyoahn/soyoahn.github.io/_posts/2024-04-25-blue-crayon-note.md

 #### We forgot to check the pockets.

 We ran a quick load!
 But when the dryer was done
 The inside was... blue.

-#### Dryer: I'm blue da
+#### Okay, now the inside of the dryer is blue.
 We did our best to clean it, but there was still some left.

 The inside of the dryer is still a little blue (da ba dee).